IntersectMBO/cardano-node/doc/reference/plutus/plutus-minting-script-example.md

 ## What is a Plutus minting script?

-This is a type of Plutus script that is required to validate the minting of multi-asset tokens.
-We can do this using Mary era scripts, however, Plutus scripts allow us to encode more logic beyond requiring verification keys and timelocks.
-The Plutus minting script expects only a redeemer in order to successfully validate the minting of a multi-asset.
+A Plutus minting script is required to validate the minting of multi-asset tokens.
+Unlike Mary-era scripts, Plutus scripts support more logic beyond required signatures and timelocks.

 ### An example of using a Plutus minting script